dansmyers/Networks/Sprint-3-Sockets_and_Apps/Deliverables/README.md

 - I've given you some starter code that reads in the example texts.
 You need to add all of the additional text processing to extract the information that you want from each line.

-- Write a route on the server that can receive a request from the front-end, extract the necessary information from the index structure, and then return the results as in JSON format.
+- Write a route on the server called `/search` that can receive a request from the front-end containing a search term.
+Your route should have a function that extracts the necessary information from the index structure, and then return the results as in JSON format.

+- Return the search results in JSON format, then format them into the page on the front-end to show the list of results.

 **Texts**